 GOVERNMENT AND POLITICAL CONDITIONS

 Japan is a constitutional monarchy with a parliamentary government.
 There is universal adult suffrage with a secret ballot for all elective offices.
-The executive branch is responsible to the Diet, and the judicial branch is independent.
 Sovereignty, previously embodied in the emperor, is vested in the Japanese people, and the Emperor is defined as the symbol of the state.

-The six major political parties represented in the National Diet are the Liberal Democratic Party (LDP), the Democratic Party of Japan (DPJ), the New Clean Government Party (Komeito), the Japan Communist Party (JCP), the Socialist Democratic Party (SDP), and the Conservative New Party (CNP).
+The five major political parties represented in the National Diet are the Liberal Democratic Party (LDP), the Democratic Party of Japan (DPJ), the New Clean Government Party (Komeito), the Japan Communist Party (JCP), and the Social Democratic Party (SDP).

 Japan's judicial system, drawn from customary law, civil law, and Anglo-American common law, consists of several levels of courts, with the Supreme Court as the final judicial authority.
 The Japanese constitution includes a bill of rights similar to the U.S. Bill of Rights, and the Supreme Court has the right of judicial review.
 Japanese courts do not use a jury system, and there are no administrative courts or claims courts.
 Because of the judicial system's basis, court decisions are made in accordance with legal statutes.
 Only Supreme Court decisions have any direct effect on later interpretation of the law.